 Climate and Average Weather in Bangladesh

-Bangladesh is located in Asia and has a tropical monsoon climate.
 The monsoon in Bangladesh very clearly puts a stamp on its country.
 The heavy rain during this season causes large parts of Bangladesh to flood between May and October.
 During this period, more than 500 millimetres (20 inch) rain falls locally, you can expect heavy rain showers which last for several hours.
 The floods are not only caused by the heavy rain, but also because of huge amounts of water coming from the Himalayas, eventually arriving in the rivers of Bangladesh.
 The rainy season ends in October, after which the weather is mostly very stable and sunny.

 The best travel time for Bangladesh is from November to February, when you have a pleasant temperatures and little to no precipitation.

-Interested in more detailed Weather and Climate information?
+Interested in more detailed Weather and Climate information for Bangladesh?

-Please select the city you wish to travel to, or the one closest to your destination.
+Please select the city below you wish to travel to, or the one closest to your destination.
 Each selected city will show you the following graphs:

-1. Average minimum and maximum temperature over the year
+1. Yearly average minimum and maximum temperatures

-2. Average monthly precipitation over the year (rainfall, snow)
+2. Monthly averages of precipitation throughout the year (rainfall, snow etc)

-3. Average monthly hours of sunshine over the year
+3. Monthly average hours of sunshine throughout the year

-On certain pages we also offer other historical weather data like humidity, wind speed and water temperature.
+Additionally, some pages provide historical weather data such as humidity, wind speed, and water temperature.